cpp-best-practices/cppbestpractices/03-Style.md

 };
 ```

+Since a const member variable cannot be assigned a new value, such a class may not have a meaningful copy assignment operator.

 ## Always Use Namespaces

 There is almost never a reason to declare an identifier in the global namespace.
 Instead, functions and classes should exist in an appropriately named namespace or in a class inside of a namespace.
 Identifiers which are placed in the global namespace risk conflicting with identifiers from other libraries (mostly C, which doesn't have namespaces).